Swedish International Agricultural Network Initiative

-Launched in 2009 with core funding from the Swedish International Development Cooperation Agency and hosted by the Stockholm Environment Institute, (SEI) SIANI provides an open, interactive and neutral platform for multi-sector engagement and dialogue.
+Launched in 2009, with core funding from the Swedish International Development Cooperation Agency and hosted by the Stockholm Environment Institute (SEI), SIANI provides an open, interactive and neutral platform for multi-sector engagement and dialogue.
 SIANI seeks to improve sustainability and gender equality, but does not take any ideological stance and does not lobby for any particular farming method or practice.
-Individual members are welcome to express their opinions through SIANI activities and media.
+Individual members may their opinions through SIANI activities and media.
 SIANI strives for gender balance and multi-stakeholder representation in its operation and activities.

 History

 SIANI work was initiated at the consultative workshop in 2008, where a wide range of stakeholders discussed a noted lack of attention given to agriculture's role in sustainable development, both within Sweden and internationally.
 It was argued that a lot of agricultural expertise existed amongst the Swedish resource base, but that this expertise was not used to its full potential.

 This led to the launch of SIANI in 2010, with the goal of establishing a platform for cross-sectoral knowledge exchange about agriculture, food and rural development.
 Since then, SIANI has been working on awareness raising and knowledge production and exchange about the critical role of agriculture for sustainable development.

 Since then SIANI has proceeded to other development phases: Phase 2 (2013-2016) was centered on network expansion and consolidation.
 That is when the SIANI platform anchored its position as a facilitator of choice for anyone who works with and is interested in sustainable agriculture, food security and nutrition, particularly in low-income countries.

 In the spring of 2016, an external evaluation concluded that the SIANI network should no longer be seen as an initiative, but rather as a long-term investment aimed at tackling issues of poverty reduction, food security and sustainable agricultural development.
 In January 2016, SIANI entered phase 3 (2016-2020).
 To better reflect the 2030 Agenda it was determined that SIANI will focus and orient its actions on SDG2: Zero Hunger.